 Let’s walk through the best budget 7 string guitars.
 It may help to review the buyer’s guide at the bottom of the post if you’re unfamiliar with some of the nuances of 7 string guitars.

 However, for those who are ready to go, here’s the guitars we are happy to suggest for budget players looking for the best 7 string guitars!

 Our Picks For Best 7 String Guitars Bought New

-If you have your heart set on a new guitar, or if you just don’t want to deal with the hassle of purchasing a second hand instrument, we have the following four guitars that are our top picks for new 7 string guitars under $500.
+If you have your heart set on a new guitar, or if you just don’t want to deal with the hassle of purchasing a second hand instrument, we have the following four guitars that are our top new picks for best 7 string guitars in the under $500 price range.

 Body: Poplar | Neck: Maple | Scale: 26.5” | Fingerboard: Amaranth | Frets: 24 | Pickups: Jackson High-Output 7-String humbucker (neck and bridge) | Hardware: Jackson HT7 hardtail, black | Finish: Satin Black | Left-handed: No

 Jackson have always made amazing metal guitars, and these days they not only make some of the best 7 string guitars that money can buy, they also make some killer options in the budget price range.

-The JD22-7 has hot pickups, strings that go straight after the nut (which is great for tuning stabillity), and a contour cut for high string access.
+The JD22-7 has hot pickups, a strings that go straight after the nut (which is great for tuning stability), and a contour cut for high string access.

 Plus at around $200, you have a ton of money left over to swap out the pickups for something to make the guitar really shine, such as the Fishman Fluence Signature Series Tosin Abasi set (check out reviews on Amazon here).

-Really, the JD22-7 is a fantastic option for a first or budget 7 string.
+Really, the JD22-7 is a fantastic option for a first or budget 7 string guitar.

 Body: Basswood | Neck: Maple | Scale: 25.5” | Fingerboard: Maple | Frets: 24 | Pickups: HB High Gain Pickups | Hardware: DLX bridge and die cast machine heads | Finish: White high gloss | Left-handed: No